 David Thaler and I invented the

-when failures are common.
+and balances loads much better when failures are common.

 Intellectual History of Sanskrit Scholarship in 19th Century India

 I recently completed a book with the title

 "Sons of Sarasvati: Late exemplars of

 which makes a contribution to the intellectual history of India, using as backdrop the scholarly and

 professional lives of several extraordinary

 scholars from 19-century Mysore.
 It was published by SUNY Press, having